 * National Bank analyst raises price target on stock

-* Brokerage firm also boost FY2014 shipment numbers
+* Brokerage firm also boosts its FY2014 shipment forecast

-* RIM’s Toronto-listed shares jump more than 11 pct (Adds details, background, updates share price move)
+* RIM’s Toronto-listed shares jump more than 17 pct (Adds background, updates share price move)

 By Euan Rocha

-National Bank Financial analyst Kris Thompson boosted his price target on shares of the embattled BlackBerry maker to $15 from $12.
-Thompson argues there is more money to be made in the stock, ahead of the early 2013 launch of RIM’s make-or-break new line of devices powered by its BlackBerry 10 operating system.
+The rally in RIM shares was sparked by National Bank analyst Kris Thompson, who boosted his price target on RIM shares to $15 from $12.
+Thompson believes that there is more money to be made in the stock ahead of the early 2013 launch of the make-or-break new line of devices.

-“The new management team is executing by maintaining the BlackBerry subscriber base, managing costs and cash, and seemingly readying a February 2013 BB10 global platform launch,” said Thompson in a note to clients.
+“The new management team is executing by maintaining the BlackBerry subscriber base, managing costs and cash, and seemingly readying a February 2013 BB10 global platform launch,” he said in a note to clients.

-RIM promises its new devices will be faster and smoother and have a large catalog of applications, which are now crucial to the success of any new line of smartphones.
+RIM promises its new devices will be faster and smoother than previous smartphones, and will have a large catalog of applications, which are crucial to the success of any new line of smartphones.

-“The shipments boost reflects about one more month of BB10 product availability plus a little extra for the positive sentiment building in the industry from our discussions,” he said.
+“The shipments boost reflects about one more month of BB10 product availability plus a little extra for the positive sentiment building in the industry from our discussions,” Thompson said.

-Analysts were widely expecting the new devices to only go on sale in March, however RIM recently said it plans to launch the smartphones on Jan 30, leading many to speculate that the new devices will hit store shelves around mid-February.
+Analysts had expected the new devices to go on sale in March.
+But RIM said earlier this month it plans to launch them on Jan 30, leading many to speculate they will hit store shelves around mid-February.

 Chief Executive Thorsten Heins told Reuters last week he is confident that the new BB10s will provide RIM with a framework for growth over the next decade.